adidam1399/Pytorch-Implementation-of-Fashion-MNIST-Dataset/README.md

 # Pytorch-Implementation-of-Fashion-MNIST-Dataset
-Neural Network Training on Fashion MNIST Dataset using Pytorch
+Different Architectures of Neural Networks Training on Fashion MNIST Dataset and verifying its performance using Pytorch